 System Type - Personal or Room.

 There is a major difference in the usage concept between Personal and Group video conferencing systems.
 Group systems are usually in a specific room that has to be reserved in order to schedule when they can be used.
 This can be restrictive and takes away the spontaneity of using video conferencing.
-Furthermore, Group systems usually have a PTZ (Pan, Tile & Zoom) camera with remote controller and their own specific Graphical User Interface that needs to be learnt and navigated, hence they tend to be used by only a select number of people.
+Furthermore, Group systems usually have a PTZ (Pan, Tile & Zoom) camera with remote controller and their own specific Graphical User Interface GUI) that needs to be learnt and navigated, hence they tend to be used by only a small number of people.

 On the other hand, Personal video conferencing systems are either PC based and use the familiar Windows® GUI, or available as 'apps' for Smartphones and Tablets.
 However, neither are usually left running in the background in an always-on mode.
 If there is going to be a large uptake of video conferencing, then it must be always available and easy to use.
 You need to exploit the spontaneity of the occasion in order to get the most from video conferencing.
 The concept is like that of using the telephone.
 It's always there and easy to use.
 Likewise, video conferencing systems should be configured to be 'always-on' and answerable.
 The availability of video conferencing 'apps' on Smartphones and Tablets should help on a personal level in BYOD (bring your own device) situations, but companies need to roll out video conferencing to the desktop for mass deployment.

 The decision on which networs to use is essentially a trade between essentialy requirements, quality, cost and topology.
 At the high performance, medium cost end there is Fibre ADSL, whilst at the low performance, low cost end there is the 3G/4G mobile option.
 Or a combination of both that will require either On-Premise infrastructure or a Cloud solution.